Channel 4: Since 2006

+In July 2007, Channel 4 paid £28 million for a 50% stake in the TV business of British media company EMAP, which had seven music video channels.
+On 15 August 2008, 4Music was launched across the UK.
+Channel 4 announced interest in launching a high-definition version of Film4 on Freeview, to coincide with the launch of Channel 4 HD, but the fourth HD slot was given to Channel 5 instead.

 On 2 November 2007, the station celebrated its 25th birthday.
-It showed the first episode of Countdown, an anniversary Countdown special, as well as a special edition of The Big Fat Quiz and using the original multicoloured 1982–1996 blocks logo on presentation and idents using the Fourscore jingle throughout the day.
+It showed the first episode of Countdown, an anniversary Countdown special, and a special edition of The Big Fat Quiz.
+It used the original multicoloured 1982–1996 blocks logo on presentation, and idents using the Fourscore jingle throughout the day.

 In November 2009, Channel 4 launched a week of 3D television, broadcasting selected programmes each night using stereoscopic ColorCode 3D technology.
 The accompanying 3D glasses were distributed through Sainsbury's supermarkets.

 On 29 September 2015, Channel 4 revamped its presentation for a fifth time; the new branding downplayed the "4" logo from most on-air usage, in favour of using the shapes from the logo in various forms.
 Four new idents were filmed by Jonathan Glazer, which featured the shapes in various real-world scenes depicting the "discovery" and "origins" of the shapes.
 The full logo was still occasionally used, but primarily for off-air marketing.
 Channel 4 also commissioned two new corporate typefaces, "Chadwick", and "Horseferry" (a variation of Chadwick with the aforementioned shapes incorporated into its letter forms), for use across promotional material and on-air.